Here's how B.C. is preparing for a possible surge in COVID-19, flu cases this fall

 CTVNewsVancouver.ca is streaming the news conference LIVE NOW

-Officials said while it may seem like B.C. is emerging from the pandemic, there is uncertainty over a possible surge in cases led by the highly contagious Omicron variant in the months ahead.
-At the same time, there may more influenza cases than the province has seen in the past two years.
+"I do believe we are emerging from this pandemic, but a lot of uncertainty remains," Henry said during the news conference.
+"COVID-19 is going to be with us for the long term, and we need to put that in the context of the other respiratory viruses that we are likely to see again come this fall."

-Health officials explained influenza cases stayed quite low in 2020 and 2021 because of measures meant to curb the spread of COVID-19.
+For example, health officials explained, influenza cases stayed quite low in 2020 and 2021 because of measures meant to curb the spread of COVID-19.
 But with restrictions lifted and people spending more time indoors, the flu and other respiratory illnesses are likely to return this year, they said.

 RISE IN HOSPITALIZATIONS?